a00908270/masterthesis/thesis.md

 ### Decision

-The prototype in this thesis will be implemented in the Java programming language.
+ConbexNN will be implemented in the Java programming language.
 Deeplearning4J is based on C/C++ with a Java based library on top, while TensorFlow is based on Python.
 Deeplearning4J has a clear and understandable framework architecture, broad support for machine learning algorithms and data transformation.
 It further offers a model import tool for TensorFlow models.
 From the author's point of view, the source code of Deeplearning4J programs is cleaner and easier to interpret, as well as the transformation from the ViNNSL to Deeplearning4J is preferable to alternatives.

 As part of future work it is desirable to implement a native TensorFlow worker service in addition to Deeplearning4J.

 # Requirements

-This section defines functional and non-functional requirements for the developed prototype.
+This section defines functional and non-functional requirements for ConbexNN.
 The neural network execution stack focuses on two main target groups: data scientists and developers.

 Data scientists use the provided services in a deployed environment (cloud or own computer) to develop and train their neural networks.
 The system should be easy to setup and no programming knowledge should be needed to get started.